top of page

 Dr. Beth Davis is an ordained minister, board-certified health care chaplain (BCC), and pastoral counselor.
 She holds a Doctor of Ministry degree from the Assemblies of God Theological Seminary and has specialized training in grief support, trauma recovery, and crisis debriefing.
 During her missionary career Beth worked in Vietnam, the Philippines, Hong Kong, and Belgium.
 She also served as director of International HealthCare Ministries, an organization dedicated to promoting world-wide wholistic health and disaster response.
 In recent years Beth and her husband, Nathan, have traveled to over 80 countries facilitating seminars on spiritual formation and emotional resilience, and disaster preparedness.

-Nathan Davis
+Dr. Nathan Davis

 Psychologist - Counselor